adewes/blitzdb/docs/source/tutorials/basics.rst

 Defining Relationships
 ----------------------

-Databases are pretty useless if there's no way to define **relationships** between objects in them.
-Like MongoDB, BlitzDB supports defining references to other documents inside of documents.
+Databases are pretty useless if there's no way to define **relationships** between objects.
+Like MongoDB, Blitz supports defining references to other documents inside of documents.
 An example:

 .. code-block:: python